The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 \begin{corollary}[embedded curve complex] The convex stratification of $\mathbf{S}_x^*$ contains the curve complex for $S$ as a subcomplex.
 We denote this subcomplex as $\mathbf{C}_x^*$. \end{corollary}

-\begin{proof} Following \cref{thm:equisupport}, we have a complete topological description of the face of $\iota_x([\Gamma])$ for an arbitrary projective multicurve $[\Gamma]$: when $|\Gamma|$ is comprised of $k$ simple closed geodesics, the face of $\iota_x([\Gamma])$ is a $k-1$ simplex whose boundary consists of lower-dimensional simplices corresponding to the faces of projective weighted multicurves supported on a proper subset of closed geodesics in $|\Gamma|$.
+\begin{proof} Following \cref{thm:equisupport}, we have a complete topological description of the face of $\iota_x([\Gamma])$ for an arbitrary projective multicurve $[\Gamma]$: when $|\Gamma|$ consists of $k$ simple closed geodesics, the face of $\iota_x([\Gamma])$ is a $k-1$ simplex whose boundary consists of lower-dimensional simplices corresponding to the faces of projective weighted multicurves supported on a proper subset of closed geodesics in $|\Gamma|$.
+In fact, we can easily show that for any projective positive weight given on $|\Gamma|$, its image under $\iota_x$ lies in the inteior of $F_{|\Gamma|}$.
 This is precisely a geometric realisation of the curve complex, and we denote it by $\mathbf{C}_x^*$. \end{proof}

 \begin{corollary} For any projectively weighted multicurve with $k$ components $[\Gamma]\in\pml(S)$, the dimension of $\iota_x([\Gamma])$ is $k-1$. \end{corollary}

 \begin{corollary}[contravariant labelling] For two arbitrary projective multicurves $[\Gamma_1],[\Gamma_2]\in\pml(S)$, denote their respective supports by $|\Gamma_1|$ and $|\Gamma_2|$.
 Then,